habitat-sh/on-prem-builder/package_seed_lists/README.md

 # Habitat seed lists

-Historically we bootstrapped on-prem-builders by downloading all the packages in 'core' for all targets.
+Historically we bootstrapped on-prem Builders by downloading all the packages in 'core' for all targets.
 That amounted to about 15GB, and was both too much and too little, in that many of the packages weren't needed, and for many patterns (Effortless) other origins were needed.

-With the creation of the `hab pkg download` command a different approach is possible; you can start with a list of seed packages, and download them along with their transitive dependencies.
+With the creation of the `hab pkg download` command, a different approach is possible; you can start with a list of seed packages, and download them along with their transitive dependencies.
 Of course, the question now becomes 'what do I use for the seed'.

-This directory contains sample 'seed lists' of packages for bootstrapping and syncing on-prem-builders, for a number of different scenarios.
+This directory contains sample 'seed lists' of packages for bootstrapping and syncing on-prem Builder, for a number of different scenarios.

 The basic file naming pattern is TASK\_ARCH\_CHANNEL.
 The files are newline separated list of